News @ JSI

 Improving Access to Care and Quality of Life for People Living with HIV

-While the number of new HIV diagnoses in the United States fell 19% between 2005 and 2014, there were still 39,513 people diagnosed with HIV infection in 2015.
+While the number of new HIV diagnoses in the United States fell 19% between 2005 and 2014, there were still 39,513 people diagnosed with HIV in 2015.
 Progress has been uneven, however, and diagnoses have increased among a few groups.*

 Although the U.S. has made great strides in responding to the HIV epidemic, HIV still poses a risk to public health, especially among people of color and men who have sex with men.
 With the expected changes to the Affordable Care Act, Medicaid expansion, and health service delivery, communicating, accessing, and understanding HIV, health care enrollment, and service availability will only become more challenging

 It is critical that those working directly with all people living with or who are at risk of HIV are provided with current resources and knowledge.
-In collaboration with our federal partners, state and local health departments, community-based organizations, and consumers, John Snow, Inc. (JSI) helps ensure that services meet the needs of people at risk for or living with HIV, while reducing or eliminating disparities in access to care and health outcomes.
-We use—and help clients use—technology, media strategies, and other techniques to convey high-quality messages.
+In collaboration with our federal partners, state and local health departments, community-based organizations, and consumers, JSI helps ensure that services meet the needs of people at risk for or living with HIV, while reducing or eliminating disparities in access to care and health outcomes.
+Through the following projects, we use—and help clients use—technology, media strategies, and other techniques to convey high-quality messages.